aleksandar-vuckovic/cl_advection/readme.md

     cd src/
     make

+If the program is compiled properly, you will find an executable called "cl_advection" in the src/ folder.

 # Usage

-To run the program, execute
+To run the program, go to a testcase folder (containing a file named "Inputfile") and execute

-    ./cl_advection
+    cl_advection

 Within the same directory, you will find the files contactAngle.csv and position.csv.
 The first column represents the simulation time, the second is the actual value and the third is the reference value.
 You will find a folder named data/ as well.
 It will contain the binary files of the field, its level set value, velocity field and the XMF file necessary to visualize everything in Paraview (version 5.5 and higher).